matplotlib/matplotlib/doc/mpl_toolkits/mplot3d/faq.rst

 Historically, mplot3d has suffered from a hard-coding of parameters used to control visuals such as label spacing, tick length, and grid line width.
 Work is being done to eliminate this issue.
 For matplotlib v1.1.0, there is a semi-official manner to modify these parameters.
-See the note for axis3d in :doc:`_toolkit_mplot3d-api` for more information.
+See the note in the :ref:`toolkit_mplot3d-axisapi` section of the mplot3d API documentation for more information.